-The New Facility was arranged by BMO Capital Markets Corp, J.P.
-Morgan Chase Bank, N.A. ("JPMorgan"), and RBC Capital Markets ("RBC"), who served as joint lead arrangers and joint book runners.
-Bank of Montreal served as administrative agent and JPMorgan and RBC acted as co-syndication agents.
-The \$225.0 million New Revolver matures in January 2024, with two options to extend for additional six-month periods, at our option and has a \$100.0 million accordion feature, bringing the total potential availability under the New Revolver (subject to various conditions as specified in the loan agreement) up to \$325.0 million.
+The \$75.0 million Loans Payable represents our unsecured term loan (the "Term Loan").
+On November 15, 2019, we entered into a new line of credit facility (the "New Facility") consisting of a \$225.0 million unsecured line of credit facility (the "Revolver") and a new \$75.0 million Term Loan, resulting in the total potential availability under both the Revolver and the Term Loan of \$300.0 million, which is an additional \$100.0 million over the former line of credit facility.
+In addition, the Revolver includes an accordion feature that will allow the total potential availability under the New Facility to further increase to \$400.0 million, under certain conditions.
+The \$225.0 million Revolver matures in January 2024 with two options to extend for additional six-month periods.
 Availability under the New Facility is limited to 60% of the value of the borrowing base properties.
 The value of the borrowing base properties is determined by applying a capitalization rate to the NOI generated by our unencumbered, wholly-owned industrial properties.
-Under the New Facility the capitalization rate applied to our NOI generated by our unencumbered, wholly-owned industrial properties was lowered from 6.5% under the Old Facility to 6.25% under the New Facility, thus increasing the value of the borrowing base properties under the terms of the New Facility.
-In addition, the interest rate for borrowings under the New Revolver was lowered and will, at our election, either i) bear interest at LIBOR plus 135 basis points to 205 basis points, depending on our leverage ratio, or ii) bear interest at BMO's prime lending rate plus 35 basis points to 105 basis points, depending on our leverage ratio.
-Currently, our borrowings bear interest under the New Revolver at LIBOR plus 145 basis points, which results in an interest rate of 3.21%.
+Under the New Facility the capitalization rate applied to our NOI generated by our unencumbered, whollyowned industrial properties was lowered from 6.5% under the former line of credit facility to 6.25%, thus increasing the value of the borrowing base properties under the terms of the New Facility.
+In addition, the interest rate for borrowings under the Revolver was lowered by a range of 5 basis points to 35 basis points, depending on our leverage ratio, and will, at our election, either i) bear interest at LIBOR plus 135 basis points to 205 basis points, depending on our leverage ratio, or ii) bear interest at Bank of Montreal's (BMO) prime lending rate plus 35 basis points to 105 basis points, depending on our leverage ratio.
+Currently, our borrowings bear interest under the Revolver at LIBOR plus 145 basis points, which results in an interest rate of 1.61%.
+As of the fiscal yearend and currently, we do not have any amount drawn down under our Revolver, resulting in the full \$225.0 million being currently available.
 The \$75.0 million Term Loan matures January 2025.
-The interest rate for borrowings under the Term Loan, at our election, either i) bear interest at LIBOR plus 130 basis points to 200 basis points, depending on our leverage ratio, or ii) bear interest at BMO's prime lending rate plus 30 basis points to 100 basis points, depending on our leverage ratio.
+The interest rate for borrowings under the Term Loan will at our election, either i) bear interest at LIBOR plus 130 basis points to 200 basis points, depending on our leverage ratio, or ii) bear interest at BMO's prime lending rate plus 30 basis points to 100 basis points, depending on our leverage ratio.
 To reduce floating interest rate exposure under the Term Loan, we also entered into an interest rate swap agreement to fix LIBOR on the entire \$75.0 million for the full duration of the Term Loan resulting in an all-in rate of 2.92%.
-We currently have \$10.0 million drawn down under the New Revolver and \$75.0 million outstanding under the Term Loan.